SUMMER INTERNSHIP

 Mushullakta is a small Indigenous community of the Kichwa peoples located in the upper Amazon of the Napo province.
 The entrance to the community is on the road between the cities of Archidona and Coca, approximately four hours from Quito.
 Twenty families live in and around the center of the community while another 40 families live spread out in the forest, often accessible only by hours of walking.

+The community has a small elementary school; however, older youth must look outside of the community for middle and high school options.
+Some choose to go to Papanko, the community up the road, for secondary school, but the quality of education is very poor and transportation to and from the school is unreliable.
 Most families send their children to the cities of Archidona or Tena where they stay Monday to Friday for classes and return home to Mushullakta on the weekends.
 Once students leave Mushullakta for high school, the move often becomes permanent, meaning very few young people choose to come back to Mushullakta after graduating.

 All Mushullakta internships will have a relationship with the ongoing development of the Forest School.